-Rabbi Daniel Smokler is the inaugural Chief Innovation Officer of Hillel International.
+Rabbi Dr. Daniel Smokler is the inaugural Chief Innovation Officer of Hillel International.
 In 2011, the Jewish Week named Dan one of the 36 under 36 change makers in Jewish life.

 Dan grew up in Ann Arbor Michigan and graduated Cum Laude from Yale University with a Bachelors of Arts in the History of Art.
 Following college, Dan worked as a labor union organizer for the Service Employees Union and the Hotel and Restaurant Workers Union in Connecticut and Los Angeles.
 Dan then went on to found Organizational Solutions, a labor-consulting firm that helped reorganize the Writer’s Guild of America.